zhiyupan/HYPERRIDE-sensing-and-monitoring-layer/README.md

-# N5GEH tutorial for ENTIRETY
+# HYPERRIDE sensing and monitoring layer

-This is a tutorial of how to use ENTIRETY for device provisioning for the N5GEH Cloud Platform.
+This is a tutorial of how to use the HYPERDIDE Platform for device provisioning .
 To demonstrate the work of the components everything is configured locally.
 To start using the tutorial it is necessary to install Pre-requisites.

 ## Pre-requisites
 * Docker engine